AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 ### Search suggestions as you type {#searchsuggestions}

-When you start typing keywords, AEM suggests the possible search keywords or phrases.
+When you start typing keywords, Experience Manager suggests the possible search keywords or phrases.
 The suggestions are based on the metadata of the existing assets.
-AEM indexes all the metadata fields to help with search.
+Experience Manager indexes all the metadata fields to help with search.
 To provide search suggestions, the system uses the values of the following few metadata fields.
 To provide search suggestions, consider populating the following fields with appropriate keywords:

 * Asset tags. (maps to `jcr:content/metadata/cq:tags`)
 * Asset title. (maps to `jcr:content/metadata/dc:title`)